Doing Business in Brazil

 Distribution agreements may be considered atypical, as they are not subject to any specific legal rules, being governed by the normal rules applicable to obligations, as well as the general principles of law.

-The 2002 Civil Code, in force since January 2003, introduced certain specific provisions relating to distribution agreements, stating that the latter are similar to agency agreements, the main difference being that, in distribution agreements, the distributor has the goods in question at its disposal.
+The Brazilian Civil Code has certain specific provisions relating to distribution agreements, stating that the latter are similar to agency agreements, the main difference being that, in distribution agreements, the distributor has the goods in question at its disposal.

 As regards the method of remunerating the distributor, this is based on the margin that the distributor manages to obtain between the purchase price of the goods from the manufacturer and the resale price to its own customers.
 It should be emphasized that the distributor must be free to set the resale prices.
 It is normally prohibited for such prices to be stipulated by the manufacturer, although there is no prohibition on prices suggested by the manufacturer.